hispanico94/Portfolio/README.md

 Like Air Monitor, the architecture used for SimplyAuth is [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) by Brandon Williams and Stephen Celis at [Point-Free](https://www.pointfree.co).
 This is the only third party dependency used in the project and it's added via Swift Package Manager.

-This project is available on the [SimplyAuth repo](https://github.com/hispanico94/SimplyAuth).
+I'm still working on this project, but if you want to check out the source code it's available on the [SimplyAuth repo](https://github.com/hispanico94/SimplyAuth).